tillschwoerer/the-data-science-cookbook/recipes/tofu_in_tomatoes.md

 4. Add tomatoes and vegetable broth and let it braise.
 5. Add the fried tofu and let it cook on middle temperature (15 min).
 6. Add pepper and maybe more fish/soy sauce if necessary and then add green onions and coriander.
 Serve with rice (please wash your rice before cooking).
+If you need a recommendation for rice, any jasmine rice from the Asian supermarket will do.
+I always buy the one with the tiger.